SoiZig

 • 1 or 2 cushions/pillows (&/or yoga block) to sit on

-*If you are pregnant or are not comfortable laying on your back, please have 2 blankets, 2 cushions/pillows, and the bolster (or sofa cushion).
+*If you are pregnant or are not comfortable laying on your back, please have 1 or 2 blankets, 2 cushions/pillows, and the bolster (or sofa cushion).

 See here for other yoga practice preparation/considerations, including how to position your computer/device in relationship to your mat and lighting.